The difference between turbocharger and mechanical supercharger

 2025-03-24

-Turbocharger: Use the exhaust gas discharged from the engine to push the turbine, thereby driving the compressor on the intake side to work.
-The power source of turbocharger is exhaust gas, which does not directly consume engine power.
+Turbocharger: It uses the exhaust gas discharged from the engine to push the turbine, thereby driving the compressor on the intake side to work.
+The power source of a turbocharger is exhaust gas, which does not directly consume engine power.

-From the above comparison, we can see that mechanical supercharger and turbocharger have their own advantages and disadvantages, and which supercharger method is chosen depends on the specific needs and design goals of the vehicle.
+From the above comparison, we can see that mechanical superchargers and turbochargers each have their own advantages and disadvantages.
+The choice of supercharging method depends on the specific needs and design goals of the vehicle.

 Latest News